nocksock/baggage.nvim/README.md

 }
 ```

-As it's synchronously installing when needed execution of the rest of the file is blocked until installation is finished.

-`.from` returns a `setup-handle`.
+`.from` returns a table with a handful of useful helper functions.
-It provides a handful of common helper functions, like calling the plugin's setup method and allows for some useful patterns using neovim's api:
+Like: calling the plugin's setup method, calling setup lazily - and only once, which and allows for some neat patterns:

 ```lua
 local setup = require 'baggage' .from 'https://github.com/stevearc/oil.nvim'